 Rahr also believes that the main Russophile in Europe in fact is now not Austria and not Italy, but Greece.
 According to the expert, the two countries of the "old West" of Europe and the US simply will not be allowed to conduct an independent pro-Russian agenda (as we saw in the Italian example), while Greek Prime Minister Alexis Tsipras at the congress in Brussels "openly criticized the British position, saying that she does not satisfy him. " "So far, Greece is the only country that can go against the anti-Russian policy.
 In addition, the country has great cultural and religious ties with Russia, "the source said.

 Vienna, Rome and Athens do not go against Britain, because they feel the pressure of public opinion, and ordinary Europeans sympathize with Russia and its leader Vladimir Putin, Chiesa stressed.
 In addition, the ex-MEP noted that in Austria, Greece and Italy there is an understanding that cooperation with Russia is much more profitable than confrontation.

 However, the European Union is actively fighting dissent.
 "Now the countries that express sympathy for Russia have no opportunities to increase their influence.
 The European bureaucracy will now change the rules of the game.
 In particular, he will try to press the norms, according to which the vote on foreign policy and security in the EU will be by a majority, not by consensus.

 This innovation is necessary in order to win the majority, but for the time being the majority is against anti-Russian rhetoric, "Rar said.

 The political scientist is sure that Moscow acted wisely, not reacting rigidly to the actions of the EU.
 "No power tricks are needed.
-Many already understand that the decision is taken from scratch - without any evidence or evidence.
+Many already understand that the decision is taken from scratch - without facts, evidence.
 Against this background, the situation can calm down.
 And Russia can help the EU countries that sympathize with it, gently proving its rightness, "he explained.